Bayes Shrinkage at GWAS scale: Convergence and Approximation Theory of a Scalable MCMC Algorithm for the Horseshoe Prior: Transition densities of the exact and approximate chain

-is the probability of staying at $\xi$, and $\delta_{\xi}(\cdot)$ denotes a point-mass at $\xi$.
-Noting that the update for $\eta$ remains the same in the approximate algorithm, the approximate Markov kernel $\P_\epsilon(x, \cdot)$ has a transition density
+In the fist line of the above display, we used various equivalent representations of $\mu$ and $\Sigma$ which follow from the Woodbury matrix identity and are encapsulated in the algorithm \eqref{eq:GaussianSamplingTrick}. \\[2ex] {\bf Approximate chain.} We now describe the transition density of the approximate chain.
+Noting that the update for $\eta$ remains the same in the approximate algorithm, the approximate Markov kernel $\P_\epsilon(x, \cdot)$ has transition density